Martin Coiteux

-Prior to his election to the legislature, Coiteux was a senior economist with the Bank of Canada.
+Education and early career

-He holds a BSc in economics from the University of Sherbrooke, a master's in economics from Queens University, and a PhD in international economics from the Graduate Institute of International and Development Studies, in Geneva.
+Coiteux holds a BSc in economics from the University of Sherbrooke, a master's in economics from Queens University, and a PhD in international economics from the Graduate Institute of International and Development Studies, in Geneva.

+Before entering politics, Coiteux taught economics and international business at HEC Montreal for 20 years.

+Coiteux has also worked as a senior economist with the Bank of Canada.

+Political career

+Coiteux was elected to the riding of Nelligan in the 2014 election.
+While in office, he was made minister and a member of the Cabinet of Premier of Quebec Philippe Couillard.
+He did not run for re-election in 2018 election.

 From 2014 to 2016 he served as President of the Treasury Board and since 2016 as Minister of Public Safety, Municipalities and responsible for Montreal.

+Post-political career

-On January 17, 2019, la Caisse de dépôt et placement du Québec announced the nomination of Martin Coiteux as the institution's chief economist.
+On January 17, 2019, Coiteux was named as the Caisse de dépôt et placement du Québec's chief economist.

+In 2023, Coiteux returned to HEC Montreal as associate professor of international business.